imranraja85/drug_smuggler/README.md

 ## Description

-This is my solution for the AO drug smuggling challenge
+This is my solution for the AO drug smuggling challenge.
+Essentially it is a clojure solution for the knapsack problem.

 ## Installation